ArielBundy/slab_fmri_workshop/README.md

-# slab_fmri_workshop
+# slab fmri workshop
-a workshop for fMRI preprocessing and analysis make sure you have Conda and FSL already installed!
+a workshop for fMRI preprocessing and analysis. make sure you have Conda and FSL already installed!